-The Fund's terms and conditions provide for subscription and redemption of units from Monday to Thursday, therefore, it is exposed to the liquidity risk of meeting Unitholder redemptions on these days.
+The Fund's terms and conditions provide for subscription and redemption of units on Sunday to Wednesday, therefore, it is exposed to the liquidity risk of meeting Unitholder redemptions on these days.
 The Fund's financial liabilities primarily consist of payables which are expected to be settled within one month from the statement of financial position date.